 - Nicotine products imply that the problem is entirely or largely a physical one; what about the mental or psychological side of smoking?

 - Even if you stop with the dubious help of a nicotine patch, what’s to stop you from starting to smoke again?

 In my experience of having helped hundreds of smokers successfully to quit, the apparent difficulties are largely in the mind; it’s a question of your attitude to smoking and how you think about the change in your life from being a daily smoker to never taking even one more puff in the rest of your life.

 If you think, ‘This is going to be hard, I’ll suffer awful withdrawal symptoms that I’ve read about, it’ll take weeks, I won’t be able to cope with all the stress I have, I’ll need to attend a clinic for behavioural support and use these irritating patches every day’, you’re almost defeated before you start.

-But if you can be helped to demonstrate to yourself the reality of smoking and why it seems so hard to quit, then you’ll understand:
+But if you can demonstrate to yourself the reality of smoking and why it seems so hard to quit, then you’ll understand: